 Before taking Delstrigo, tell your health care provider:

-- If you are allergic to any of the HIV medicines in Delstrigo (doravirine, lamivudine, and tenofovir disoproxil fumarate) or any other medicines.
+- If you are allergic to any of the HIV medicines in Delstrigo (doravirine, lamivudine, or tenofovir disoproxil fumarate) or any other medicines.

 - If you have or have ever had B infection (HBV).